-I am a Parent Governor with two children who are in year 5 and year 3.
+I am a Parent Governor, however both of my children have now left Manland.
 I have volunteered in the school for a while and am looking forward to being involved as a Governor.
 I previously worked for a real estate investment manager in London.
-My previous experience as Chair of Governors at Batford Early Years Centre in Harpenden has equipped me with skills and experience which will be valuable as I take on the role of SIC Chair at Manland.
+My previous experience as Chair of Governors at Batford Early Years Centre in Harpenden has equipped me with skills and experience which will be valuable as I take on the role of Chair at Manland.

 I have lived in Harpenden for over 30 years and am a co-opted governor at Manland.
 I take a particular interest in humanities subjects and am chair of the Resources Committee.
 In addition I am a member of Herts County Council Education Department’s Schools Appeals Panel.

 I have been a teacher since 2005, working in Harrow and Hillingdon in various different roles.
 I became the Headteacher at Manland in April 2017; I am excited to be leading the way on the next step of the schools journey to success.
 I consider myself very fortunate to have a highly experienced and dedicated team of staff who care deeply about nurturing and encouraging Manland children to achieve their very best.

 I have worked at Manland since 2013 across the Early Years and Key Stage 1.
 I am part of the School Leadership Team, in the role of Deputy Head and have since become an Associate Member.
 Over my teaching career, I have worked across all of the Primary Key Stages and enjoy supporting and celebrating each child as an individual learner.

 Catherine Large – Vice Chair